 Highlights of the UCLA Meteorite Gallery

 The most common meteorites to fall are the chondrites.
-The gallery has a number of these specimens in Cases 1 and 2.
+The Gallery has a number of these specimens in Cases 1 and 2.
 The chondrites are the oldest rocks in the Solar System – they are older than the planets.
-Their compositions are similar to that of the Sun except that they are depleted in the most volatile elements such as H, He, C and O. The best preserved chondrites are those picked up just after they fell.
-Note especially the observed falls from La Criolla, Argentina, Bruderheim, Canada, Murchison, Australia and Allende, Mexico.
+Their compositions are similar to that of the Sun except that they are depleted in the most volatile elements such as hydrogen, helium, carbon and oxygen.
+The best preserved chondrites are those picked up just after they fell.
+Note especially the observed falls from La Criolla (Argentina), Bruderheim (Canada), Murchison (Australia), and Allende (Mexico).

-Competing with the Clark Iron as the visual highlight of the Gallery are the three back-lighted pallasites in Case 3.
-(Pallasites shown in normal light are in Case 1.)
+Competing with the big irons are three back-lit pallasites in Case 3 of the Gallery.
+(Pallasites shown in normal light are in Case 1).
 These beautiful rocks are samples of the core-mantle boundary of an asteroid that melted.
 The yellow transparent mineral is olivine, the main constituent of the Earth's mantle and of most asteroidal and planetary mantles.
-The opaque phase is metal from the asteroidal core.
+The opaque phase (shiny in reflected light) is metal from the asteroidal core.
 The Schlazer family donated these pallasites to the UCLA Meteorite Collection in 2013.

 Melting of asteroids that were initially chondrites produced phase separation into metal (the core) and olivine (the abundant, dense part of the silicate fraction).
 It also produced low-density silicate melts that rose buoyantly to form basalts at the asteroid surface.
-These basalts are closely similar to lavas produced by terrestrial volcanoes.
-In Case 7 we have examples of melted meteorite rocks from the near-surface regions.
+These basalts are closely similar to lavas produced by many terrestrial volcanoes.
+In Case 7, we have examples of melted meteorite rocks from the near-surface regions.
 The common meteorite basalts are called eucrites.
-The meteorite collections of the world also contain samples of once-molten rocks from the Moon and Mars; small examples of these are also in Case 7.
+Case 7 also contains samples of once-molten rocks from the Moon and Mars.

 Impacts have affected every meteorite.
 Some impacts generated enough heat to melt the target rock.
 In Case 4 we have some outstanding examples of meteorites that have been partly melted or broken apart and pieced back together by impacts.
 Especially striking is the observed fall from Portales Valley, NM.
 Here we see thick metal veins that have filled cracks in an ordinary chondrite; because the chondrite retained its structure, we infer that the metallic melt was generated somewhere else (but perhaps only a meter or so away).

-In Case 5 we show some fine examples of tektites and Libyan Desert glass (which is also a form of tektite).
-Tektites are not meteorites, but the energy source that melted the tektites and transported them for small or large distances was the accretion of an asteroid or cometary mass.
-Tektites come in two forms: some solidified from molten blobs while spinning high in the Earth's atmosphere; others are fragments of a melt sheet that flowed on the Earth's surface before chilling to a glass.
+In Case 5 we show some fine examples of tektites and Libyan Desert Glass (which is also a form of tektite).
+Tektites are not meteorites but melted terrestrial soils.
+The energy source that melted the tektites and transported them for small or large distances was the accretion to Earth of an asteroid or cometary mass.
+Tektites come in two forms: splash forms (or, better, spin forms) are once-molten blobs that solidified into glass while spinning high in the Earth's atmosphere; others are fragments of a melt sheet that flowed on the Earth's surface before chilling to a glass.
 We show very attractive examples of each; note the different shapes of the two kinds of tektites and the difference in Libyan Desert Glass between the dense green layers and the porous, foamy white layers.